do-sch/budgie-monitor-brightness-applet/README.md

 # Budgie Monitor Brightness Applet

-Control your external Monitors Brightness using the DDC/CI Protocol.
+Control your external monitors brightness using the DDC/CI protocol.

 ## Notice